Customize your own holiday door décor with just a few materials — including one that’s absolutely free and widely available this time of year.

 Acorn on a wire

 As for the star of the wreath — the ball moss — this little gem is widely available and belongs in every winter wreath.
 Simply wrap floral wire around the branch (if present) or wedge the ball moss directly into the wreath form.

 Ball moss on wire

 Don’t forget the jingle bells – simply thread the floral wire through the loop on the end of the bell.

 Now that all your elements are prepped, weave the burlap ribbon in and out of the wire form.
 Leave some of the wreath form exposed so you can attach the wreath elements.

 Generally wreaths have a top and a bottom so decide where those points are on your wreath and attach the elements accordingly.

 Lastly, use a section of wire to create a hanging loop and secure it to the back of the wreath form and hang on a picture hook.

-Now, stand back, and ooh and ahh over your one-of-a-kind decorative arrangement.
+Then hang it up and stand back to ooh and ahh over your one-of-a-kind decorative arrangement!